 - Define tags to support your day to day activities or behaviors in CaseKeepers.
 CaseKeepers supports four categories of your choosing.
 Within each category, you may define as many tags as you would like.
 If you are keeping records for multiple children, create a tag for each child.

 2. Each time an incident occurs whether positive or negative, create a journal entry using the tags.
 For example, you might be working on a writing assignment with your child and you notice that they can tell you the story, but they are completely blocked every time they actually try to write anything.

 3. Create a journal entry and attach important records such as all medical records, IEPs, report cards, court records and any other documents that you need to keep on hand for future reference.

 4. Attach videos and photos of key events whether positive or negative such as holidays, birthdays, school events, milestones, etc.

-5. In addition to allowing you to create an electronic journal for you to keep your records, CaseKeepers also supports scheduled popups to track mood, sleep, exercise and anxiety.
+5. In addition to allowing you to create a digital journal for you to keep your records, CaseKeepers also supports scheduled popups to track mood, sleep, exercise and anxiety.
 These trackers allow you to quickly provide daily mood information to doctors, teachers, therapists and social workers.